vinsidious/gac/README.md

 ## Best Practices

-- GAC loads configuration from two locations (in order of precedence):
+- gac loads configuration from two locations (in order of precedence):
   1. User-level `$HOME/.gac.env` (applies to all projects for the user)
   2. Project-level `.env` (in the project root, overrides user config if present) Environment variables always take final precedence over both files.